ishanmanjrekar/dice-poker-revamp/README.md

 - **Dice-Based Drafting**: Use a standard d6 to draw cards from one of six corresponding decks.
 - **Strategic Hand Building**: Manage a hand of up to 7 cards, selecting the best combinations to score big.
-- **Modern Parlor Aesthetic**: A curated design system featuring glassmorphism, smooth animations, and a sophisticated color palette.
+- **Premium Aesthetic**: A curated design system featuring glassmorphism, smooth animations, and a sophisticated color palette.
 - **High Score System**: Compete against your own best runs with a local Hall of Fame.
 - **Fully Configurable**: All game mechanics, including multipliers and card values, are easily adjustable via `game-config.json`.
 - **Responsive Design**: Tailored for mobile-first play with a strict 9:16 aspect ratio (optimized for iPhone 15 portrait).